sebastienvermeille/cookiecode.dev/_posts/2022-06-10-linux-screenshots-flameshot.md

 ---
 ## Introduction

-As developer we have to explain stuff.
+As developer, we have to explain stuff.
 This is our DNA, explain how the program works, explain where the user has to click and so on.

 I falled in love with this great tool called **Flameshot** which works on Linux Mac and Windows and is totally free.